-The Japanese finally acknowledge that they had to do something, so the opened a new POW camp at Cabanatuan.
 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where most of the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured on Corregidor were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camps 3 was later consolidated into Camp 1.
+Camp 3 was where most of those men captured on Corregidor were taken and was consolidated into Camp 1 on October 30, 1942.

+In the camp, the Japanese instituted the “Blood Brother” rule.
+If one man escaped the other nine men in his group would be executed.
+POWs caught trying to escape were beaten.
+Those who did escape and were caught were tortured before being executed.
+It is not known if any POW successfully escaped from the camp.
 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
-He was assigned to Barracks 5, Group II.

-The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
-The sickest POWs were sent there to die.
-The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
+The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
+Each man had approximately an area of 2 feet by 6 feet to lie in.
+The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 In July 1942, his parents received a second message from the War Department.
 The following is an excerpt from it.